joshcanhelp/josh-to-11/content/post/27-did-your-website-or-blog-just-crash-suddenly-you-might-have-a-problem-with-your-permissions.md

 wpid: 173
 ---

-# Did your website or blog just crash suddenly?
-You might have a problem with your permissions...

 So I’m still mad at my web hosting company.
 Really mad.
 Just recently, all the pages hosted on my account began to fall apart.
 I was getting 403 errors, missing graphics and styles, and pieces of code appearing randomly.
 It looked about as bad as it could get and I was at a total loss about what to do with it.